kerondwarf55/notes/README.md

 "Program as if you had to support the code until the end of time, but also knowing that tomorrow it might be you who has to read and comprehend it.
 Invest in good documentation and modular design, for they are the pillars of sustainable software development."

 "Lastly, embrace the power of iteration—refactor fearlessly, test thoroughly, and continuously improve your codebase.
 The journey towards a perfect piece of software never ends, but it begins with the first step of writing simple, effective code."

+# 2024-01-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, maintainable code that others can easily understand and build upon.
+Remember that code is read far more often than it's written, so prioritize readability over premature optimization.
+And as you work, keep in mind that effective debugging is twice as hard as writing the code in the first place; therefore, if you write your code as clearly as possible, you are essentially already halfway towards solving potential bugs."